ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 and the overall effect is an improvement in *workflow fluidity* that is difficult to overstate.

-In addition, workflows based on Emacs are *stable*.
-Moving my window management to Emacs has meant that I'm not subject to some third-party developer deciding that my window layouting features will now change (as they often do on systems like MacOS).
+Also, workflows based on Emacs are *stable*.
+Moving my window management to Emacs has meant that I'm not subject to the whim of some third-party developer changing my window layouting features (as they often do on MacOS).

-To illustrate this: Emacs has development history all the way back to the 1970s, continuous git history that survived multiple VCS migrations [since 1985][first-commit] (that's 22 years before git itself was released!) and there is code[^3] implementing interactive functionality that has survived unmodified in Emacs *since then*.
+To illustrate this: Emacs has development history back to the 1970s, continuous git history that survived multiple VCS migrations [since 1985][first-commit] (that's 22 years before git itself was released!) and there is code[^3] implementing interactive functionality that has survived unmodified in Emacs *since then*.

 ---------------